251) Militant Islam Is The Assyrian

 Jordan

 In 1946 Abdullah of Arabia was granted a piece of Britain’s mandate of Palestine east of the Jordan River as the kingdom of Transjordan.
-During the 1948 War, Jordan also made a land of a section of Palestine west of the Jordan River, immediately granting all Palestinians in the West Bank equal Jordanian citizenship and rights and inclusion in its parliament.
+During the 1948 War, Jordan also seized a section of Palestine west of the Jordan River, immediately granting all Palestinians in the West Bank equal Jordanian citizenship and rights and inclusion in its parliament.

 By 1967 the West Bank home to about 1 million Palestinians and there were no Israelis living in the West Bank.
 During the 1967 war Israel seized the West Bank and East Jerusalem from Jordan.